 Head of Wellbeing, Xero (AU)

-Wellbeing has been an incredibly hot topic in HR circles over the last two years.
+Wellbeing has been an incredibly hot topic in HR circles over the last three years.
 As the pandemic has put health firmly in the spotlight, what should be the role of employers in supporting their team’s health, both physical and mental?

 Lucas Finch firmly believes that wellness support is a part of employment (a sentiment we wholeheartedly agree with!).
 Taking care of your team’s health can create a more engaged and fulfilled workplace, and employers can use new technologies and wellness principles to do this.